railwayapp/templates/javascript/with-redis/README.md

 In `src/index.js` we connect to a Redis database and create a string value with the key "hello".
 We then display all keys in the database.

-You can edit the Redis keys in the Railway dashboard.
+You can edit the Redis keys in the Railway dashboard with `railway open`.